-The first three Crash Bandicoot covers have been remade with new artwork. …Read More The post Crash Bandicoot: N. Sane Trilogy Gets New Artwork; Warped Gameplay Teased For Friday by Tanner Pierce appeared first on DualShockers.
+Two DLC trophies for the upcoming Crash Bandicoot N. Sane Trilogy have been leaked, and they both involve the original title. …Read More The post Crash Bandicoot N. Sane Trilogy DLC Trophies Leaked by Tanner Pierce appeared first on DualShockers.

 It’s Wednesday, which means it’s time for another Destiny Armsday Foundry Orders and Test Weapon list here on PlayStation LifeStyle.
 Grind your Gunsmith reputation to level 1 or higher using the weapon bounties for access to new cool weapons.
 These will be delivered the following Wednesday.
 Each order costs 2,500 glimmer.
-In other Destiny news, Bungie has given us a taste of Destiny 2 gameplay.
-More info on the new game can be found here and here.
+In other Destiny news, Destiny 2‘s exclusive PS4 content has been revealed in a new trailer.
+We’ve also learned when the beta will be hosted, and there’s a new release date for PS4 players.
 The sequel’s expansion schedule has reportedly leaked by a GameStop employee.
-Destiny update 22.214.171.124 is live, addressing the Trials of Osiris match issues.
-We unboxed our invite to the Destiny 2 gameplay reveal on May 18th.
 What are you picking up from the Gunsmith this week?
 Has he finally got what you were searching for?
 Or have you chosen another package to try your luck again next week?
 Join us again next Wednesday for all of the Armsday details and new weapons up for grabs, and don’t forget to watch out for Xur this Friday.
 We’ll have the full details of his location and items as soon as he arrives!
 READ FULL STORY AT PLAYSTATIONLIFESTYLE!